the Philodemic Society

 No member shall assume an ungraceful lounging posture whilst the Society is in session.

-All members of this Society are bound by their honor to report to the Society other members who they consider to be acting in an improper manner with regard to Society matters.
+Every member of this Society is bound by his honor to report to the Society other members who he may consider acting in an improper manner with regard to Society matters.

 Any undergraduate members who attend debate attired in a manner inappropriate to the dignity of the occasion shall be fined not less than five dollars.
-If any member shall breach said decorum of attire three times in one semester, that member shall be ejected from the debating chamber by the Sergeant-at-Arms until such time as that member is in compliance with the By-Laws and Traditions of the Society.
-No honorary member, nor guest, shall be penalized according to this provision, but shall be politely asked to respect the Traditions of this Society in private by the Sergeant-at-Arms at the conclusion of debate.
+If any member shall breach said decorum of attire three times in one semester he shall be ejected from the debating chamber by the Sergeant at-Arms until such time as he is in compliance with the By-Laws and Traditions of the Society.
+No honorary member, nor guest, shall be penalized according to this provision, but shall be politely asked to respect the Traditions of this Society in private by the Sergeant at-Arms at the conclusion of debate.
 (1998)